 and I have always supported the clear and consistent stand of Amnesty

 International on this issue.
 The death penalty is barbaric, racist,

 expensive, and is often applied by mistake.
-Apparently, it does not
+Apparently,

 even act as a deterrent to would-be murderers.
 Hopefully, the USA and